rasterio/rasterio/docs/configuration.rst

         with rasterio.open('data/stefan_full_greyalpha.tif') as ds:
            # Suite of code accessing dataset ``ds`` follows...

+The object returned when you call ``rasterio.Env()`` is a context manager.
+It handles the GDAL configuration for a specific block of code and resets the configuration when the block exits for any reason, success or failure.
+The Rasterio ``with Env()`` pattern helps make the current GDAL configuration for any Python statement in the subordinate block of code more transparent.

-Configuration options are defined for a very specific suite of code and are cleared when the suite exits, even if an exception is raised.
-The object returned when you call ``rasterio.Env()`` handles the GDAL configuration for you and if you want to know what options are configured at any time, you could bind it to a name like so.
+If you want to know what options are configured at any time, you could bind it to a name like so.

 .. code-block:: python